Xqhare/nabu/README.md

 Put another way, the `LoggingWizard` struct holds a `Vec<Log>` that contains all the logs that have been added to it, and it also serves as the way to save the state of the `LoggingWizard` to disk.
 A `Log` represents a single log.
 The contained `Vec<LogData>` contains all the data points of the log.
 This could be a failure of some kind, with several `LogData` entries for the error message, time and CPU usage, for example.
 A `LogData` is used to represent a single data point inside a log, like the current CPU temperature or the current time for example.
 It contains the name of the data point, the value of the data point, and any metadata that is associated with it.
 The metadata is stored as string key-value pairs with no limit on the number of pairs.
+The value can also be a number, it will be treated like a string by the `LoggingWizard`.

 The structure, as well as all functions are listed here: